 — Power Rangers (@PowerRangers) March 23, 2017

 This is absolutely unacceptable.
-The rumors and theories that Rita was a Ranger was something that I was open to and completely expected, but the day before the film comes out, the @PowerRangers Twitter account completely ruined the moment in the movie where fans would have said “HOLY SHIT”, whether they assumed this was the case or not.
-I couldn’t believe this happened when I saw this in my Twitter feed.
+The rumors and theories that Rita was a Ranger was something that I was open to and completely expected to happen, but the day before the film comes out, the @PowerRangers Twitter account completely ruined the moment in the movie where fans would have said “HOLY SHIT, she was a ranger!”.
+Whether they assumed this was the case or not, I couldn’t believe this spoiler happened when I saw this in my Twitter feed.

 NOTE: I would like to point out that while I bring up this spoiler, the change in story that makes Rita a Ranger was actually pretty cool and played well with the film’s plot direction.